Chatable/chatable/README.md

 Keep your eyes peeled on this space, this will be the fastest and most beautiful text chat ever.

 It will make you WANT to talk to your friends.

+##Run Instructions

+On a server with [Docker](https://www.docker.com/) installed run:

+`docker build -t chatable/server github.com/HenryStevens/chatable`

+to create the image, and then:

+`docker run -P <image-id>`

+to create and run a new container from that image.